- Image Gallery

 i. give notice of the place, date, and time of the meeting where such amendment is to be voted upon no fewer than ten (10) days before the meeting, and if notice if mailed by other than first-class or registered mail, no fewer than thirty (30) days, nor more than sixty (60) days before the meeting dates; and

-ii. where such amendment is to be adopted by mail ballot, the cut-off date for voting on such amendment shall be no fewer than ten (10) days after the mailing of the proposed amendment and ballots, and if the proposed amendment and ballots are mailed by other than first-class or registered mail, no fewer than thirty (30) days, nor more than sixty (60) days after the mailing of said proposed amendment and ballots by the Build.
+ii. where such amendment is to be adopted by mail ballot, the cut-off date for voting on such amendment shall be no fewer than ten (10) days after the mailing of the proposed amendment and ballots, and if the proposed amendment and ballots are mailed by other than first-class or registered mail, no fewer than thirty (30) days, nor more than sixty (60) days after the mailing of said proposed amendment and ballots by the Board.
 Where the proposed amendment is to be adopted at a meeting of the voting membership, the notice required hereunder shall state that the purpose, or one of the purposes, of the meeting is to consider the amendment and shall contain or be accompanied by a copy or a summary of the amendment or shall state the general nature of the amendment.
 Where the proposed amendment is to be adopted by mail ballot, the proposed amendment shall be accompanied by a copy or a summary of the amendment as well as a letter or notice stating the general nature of the amendment.

 These By-Laws may be amended at any special or regular meeting of the voting membership by a majority vote of the voting membership present at such meeting, or they may be amended by a majority vote of the voting membership by a mail ballot as set forth in Article III, Section 8.